MarijaPesha/Frontend-task-keechma-next/README.md

 3. Change occurrences of Lime colour into Teal
 4. Check the `get-education` API endpoint and fix it
-5. Add a footer to the `Article.cljs` and `Home.cljs` pages 5.1.
-Make it a reusable component
+5. Add a footer to the `Article.cljs` and `Home.cljs` pages
+    1. Make it a reusable component
-5.2.
-Keep responsive design in mind
+    2. Keep responsive design in mind
 6. Move the Preloader component to a separate file
 7. Add and style a simple 404 page
-7.1.
-Keep responsive styles in mind
+    1. Keep responsive styles in mind
 8. Use the DRY principle and optimize `navbar.cljs` component links
 9. Use the DRY principle and optimize the `article.cljs` controller
 10. Add parameters to the API calls
+11. On the homepage, hovering on an article should show a popover preview of the article limited to 200 characters

 ## Code Related Information
----
-### Basics
-1. Change the name of the project in `package.json`
-2. Run `git config core.hooksPath .githooks` to set `pre-commit` hooks (yarn lint and yarn format)
-3. Update CODEOWNERS file accordingly (with project leads)

----
-## Available Scripts
+### Available Scripts

 In the project directory, you can run: